 In April 2012, the Equal Employment Opportunity Commission (EEOC) issued guidance regarding when it is appropriate for an employer to use background check information relating to an applicant's criminal history.
-The EEOC's guidelines state that employers should exercise caution before excluding individuals from employment on the basis of a criminal history, and asks employers to avoid blanket exclusions unless there is a close link between the requirements of the job and the type of crime committed.
-Similarly, certain states and municipalities across the country have enacted legislation limiting the ability to inquire as to criminal records and the use of this information during the application process and in other employment decisions.
+The EEOC's guidelines state that employers should exercise caution before excluding individuals from employment based on criminal history, and asks employers to avoid blanket exclusions unless there is a close link between the requirements of the job and the type of crime committed.
+Similarly, certain states and municipalities across the country have enacted legislation limiting the ability to inquire as to a criminal record and the use of this information during the application process and in other employment decisions.